-- 7.1 On the first day of each month, the QC shall prepare a list which incorporates the rated play during the rating period into the previous list.
-This shall be done using the rating system formula. - 7.11 The rating period (for new players, see 7.14) is the period where a certain rating list is valid.
+- 7.1 On the first day of each month, FIDE shall prepare a list which incorporates all rated play during the rating period into the previous list.
+This shall be done using the rating system formula. - 7.1.1 The rating period (for new players, see 7.1.4) is the period where a certain rating list is valid.